davidtwco/rfcs/text/0000-build-std.md

 abstraction (Cargo) in the same way that Cargo invokes tools from the layer of abstraction after it (rustc).

-A brief prototype of this idea was created and
-[short design document was drafted][why-not-rustup] before concluding that it would not be possible.
+A brief prototype of this idea was created and a [short design document was drafted][why-not-rustup] before concluding that it would not be possible.
 With artifact dependencies, it may be desirable to build with a different standard library and if rustup was creating different toolchains per-customised standard library then Cargo would need to have knowledge of these to switch between them, which isn't possible (and something of a layering violation).
+It is also unclear how Cargo would find and use the uncustomised host sysroot for build scripts and procedural macros.

 [^2]: While `--extern` is used in today's unstable implementation, this is largely for convenience, creating a new sysroot and using it with `--sysroot` is equivalent.

+## Why record support for `core`, `alloc` and `std` separately?
+[why-record-support-for-core-alloc-and-std-seperately]: #why-record-support-for-core-alloc-and-std-seperately

+It is intuitive that some targets may not support the standard library and so needing to keep track of whether `std` is supported is necessary.
+However, it is not obvious why keeping track of whether `alloc` and `core` are supported individually is necessary:

+Most targets will support `core`. `core` would only be set to `false` for very experimental targets which do not support build-std at all. `alloc` would be set to `false` for those targets that do not support allocation.

 ## Should target specifications own knowledge of which standard library crates are supported?
 [should-target-specifications-own-knowledge-of-which-standard-library-crates-are-supported]: #should-target-specifications-own-knowledge-of-which-standard-library-crates-are-supported